-- Allow them to speak freely, listen to what is being said without interruption and without asking leading questions. - Keep questions to a minimum and of an open nature (TED questions tell me, explain, describe) i.e. 'can you tell me what happened?' rather than 'did x hit you?' - Remain calm and do not over react the child or adult may stop talking if they feel they are upsetting you. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'. - Do not be afraid of silences remember how hard this must be for the child or adult. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what do other family members think about all this. - At an appropriate time tell the child or adult that in order to help them you must pass the information on. - Do not automatically offer any physical touch as comfort; it may be anything but comforting to a child who has been abused.
+- Allow them to speak freely, listen to what is being said without interruption and without asking leading questions. - Keep questions to a minimum and of an open nature (TED questions tell me, explain, describe) i.e. 'can you tell me what happened?' rather than 'did x hit you?' - Remain calm and do not over react the child or adult may stop talking if they feel they are upsetting you. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'. - Do not be afraid of silences remember how hard this must be for the child or adult. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what do other family members think about all this. - At an appropriate time tell the child or adult that in order to help them you must pass the information on. - Do not automatically offer any physical touch as comfort; it may be anything but comforting to a child who has been abused. - Avoid admonishing the child or adult for not disclosing earlier.
+Saying 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be your way of being supportive but they may interpret it that they have done something wrong.

-- Avoid admonishing the child or adult for not disclosing earlier.
-Saying 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be your way of being supportive but they may interpret it that they have done something wrong. - Tell the child or adult what will happen next.
+- Tell the child or adult what will happen next.
 The child or adult may agree to go with you to see the Designated Safeguarding Lead.
-Otherwise let them know that someone will come to see or contact them before the end of the day. - Send alert to Designated Safeguarding Lead (DSL) or Deputies on CPOMS, in emergencies follow this up with the Designated Safeguarding Lead/ Deputies immediately in person. - Record your conversation on CPOMS as soon as possible. - Seek support if you feel distressed.
+Otherwise let them know that someone will come to see or contact them before the end of the day. - Report verbally to the Designated Safeguarding Lead (DSL). - Write up your conversation as soon as possible and hand it to the Designated Safeguarding Lead. - Seek support if you feel distressed.

-If you are unsure you should always have a discussion with the Designated Safeguarding Lead/ Deputies to agree the best way forward.
+If you are unsure you should always have a discussion with the Designated Safeguarding Lead to agree the best way forward.

-Staff must always immediately alert the Designated Safeguarding Lead (DSL) or Deputies and record on CPOMS if there is:
+Staff must always immediately inform the Designated Safeguarding Lead (DSL) or their deputy if there is: